-Doggett will run in the new District 35, which stretches from eastern Travis County down to San Antonio.
-He says he’s confident he’ll have a shot at remaining in Washington, but admits he’s going to have to focus a lot of energy in San Antonio.
+Doggett is widely expected to run in the new District 35, which stretches from eastern Travis County down to San Antonio.

 The House plan will create a heavily Republican district in the West and Southwest part of the county for current GOP state Rep. Paul Workman, while leaving winnable districts for the county's five Democrats.
 The San Antonio court had previously issued maps for Texas Senate races.

 The five-way split doesn’t sit well with the region’s Democrats, who feel comparatively liberal Austin has been gerrymandered.
 Travis County Democratic Party chair, Andy Brown, says, “The Republicans again have tried to silence Travis County by splitting us into five districts … It’s a slap in the face of the majority of Travis County and Austin.”